Wa1tee/macropad/README.md

  * VDDA and VSSA need to be connected to 3V3 and GND respectively
  * USB shield should be connected to GND
  * STM32 power traces are a bit thin

+**ToDo:**
+ * Fix the design issues
+ * Write some software to actually use the first version
+ * Maybe add LEDs coz they're cool